Skip to product information

 Taxes included.
 Shipping calculated at checkout.

-Width 8.2cm x Height 6.4cm
+Width 8.2cm x 6.4cm Height 4.7cm

 The origins of Shino ware and its place in Mino pottery

-Moxa clay and Shino glaze—What the texture of white tells us
+Moxa clay and Shino glaze: what the texture of white tells us

-The playful design of the split platform
+The playful design of the split base

 A white landscape that develops with use